arialdomartini/ace-jump-mode-wiki/AceJump-FAQ.md

 The default setting to ace-jump-mode-case-fold is use the same value as 'case-fold-search'.

-### I enter the word mode, but I want to change to char mode, is there is quick way?
+### I enter the word mode, but I want to change to char mode, is there a quick way?

 Yes, now you can use `C-c C-c` to quickly change between word-mode and char-mode when you already enter one of these two mode.
 Of course, the query char you input will use as the default input char between each mode.

 ### I don't want to input the head char for word mode, is it possible to mark all the word?